-Similarly, this analysis considers the median rental rates of homes within each county and the City of Atlanta and median incomes, finding significant affordability gaps for households earning up to 80% AMI.
+Similarly, this analysis compares the median rental rates of homes within each county and the City of Atlanta and median incomes, finding significant affordability gaps for households earning up to 80% AMI.

-Across the 5-county area, a household earning 30% of the area median income (AMI) would require \$1,050 in subsidy to rent the median priced home and avoid being costburdened, whereas a household earning 80% AMI would require \$150 per month in additional income to rent a market rate rental home.
+Across the 5-county area, a household earning 30% of the area median income (AMI) would require \$1,050 in subsidy to rent the median priced home and avoid being cost-burdened, whereas a household earning 80% AMI would require \$150 per month in additional income to rent a market rate rental home.

-These estimates reflect total monthly rental subsidy needed for a household to rent a home in which housing costs do not exceed 30% of their income.
+These estimates reflect total monthly rental subsidy that would be needed for a household to rent a home that does not exceed 30% of their income.